THIS ARTICLE WAS ORIGINALLY PUBLISHED ON THE 25TH OF MARCH

 If you see someone new taking photographs at a gig, say hello and introduce yourself – be kind and welcoming.
 Bands support one another – journalists, promoters, venues help each other.
 We are all in this for the same reason: to bring guitar music back to the forefront of the industry.
 If anyone treats you badly, its time to ask yourself: is this person in it for the right reasons?

-The silver lining of this whole project was having another strong woman to come and join my team.
-I am proud to have the support of my partner Kate and that I don’t have to face this childish behaviour alone.
-It was also a trip to London (where the music industry is one of the most competitive industries imaginable) that proved to me there are a LOT of people in this industry who are willing to support you and have your back.
+It was also a trip to London (where the music industry is one of the most competitive industries imaginable) that proved to me there are people in this industry who are willing to support you and have your back.
 I’m finding that the genuine ones in this game inevitably gravitate towards one another.

-After the past week I can’t help but ask myself why I’ve received this treatment when all we do here is attempt to learn, encourage and promote new music out of our own pockets.
-Whatever the reason, let’s get one thing straight, I will not be bullied any longer and the next person who does attempt to do so will be called out on it.
+I can’t help but ask myself why I receive this treatment when all I do here is attempt to learn, encourage and promote new music out of my own pocket.
+Whatever the reason, let’s get one thing straight, I will not be bullied any longer.

-Neither will I allow anyone’s bad vibes, jealousy or negativity affect us doing our jobs.
+Neither will I allow anyone’s bad vibes, jealousy or negativity affect me doing my job.
 There are bigger things at stake here other than people’s fragile egos.

-Amongst all of this hard work we do, there is a genuine hope, optimism and the ongoing huge bursts of progress for guitar music that keep us going and this venomous behaviour only further ignites our passion and solidifies our already strong work ethic.
+Amongst all of this hard work I do, there is still a feeling of genuine hope, optimism and ongoing huge bursts of progress for guitar music that keep me going.
+This venomous behaviour only further ignites my passion and solidifies my already strong work ethic.